Roles & Responsibilities of a Creative Project Manager

 Start Your Creative Project Manager Journey With TESSR

-If you are ready to become a creative project manager (or already are and want to streamline your creative projects), our free creative project management software, TESSR, can assist you.
-When considering project management tools for creative projects, take note of the features that your team would need to boost their productivity.
+If you are ready to become a creative project manager (or already are and want to streamline your creative projects), our creative project management software, TESSR, can assist you.
+(PS: We have a forever-free plan!)

 For example, one of the key features of TESSR that assists creative project managers is the TESSR Woohoo module.
 It helps you calculate the completion percentage of projects for all team members, providing managers with valuable insights into work progress and team performance.